 - Build your own garden: Gardens help the environment in many ways by reducing the air pollution as well as minimise your carbon footprint.
 If you don’t have room for a garden, you can always have some plants on your balcony as every plant makes a difference.

 - Go green in the office: If you can, encourage your workmates to turn off lights when not in meeting rooms or when the last person leaves the office each day.
 Even fully shutting down appliances when not in use overnight or on weekends, such as computers, TV’s, microwaves and coffee machines can reduce wasted energy.
 Also taking part in recycling in the office can save a massive amount of waste.
-Here’s a handy poster to put up at work to remind your teammates.

 - Choose energy plans that are carbon offset, carbon neutral or renewable: a handful of energy providers have chosen to only offer plans that are environment friendly.
 Here at Nectr, we are focused on playing our role.
 Have a look at how our plans compare.